-Did you know that the water that comes into your home is regulated?
-Now for many of us, that fact might be a no-brainer but for others, they had no clue.
+Did you know that the water coming into your home is regulated?
+Now for many of us, that fact might be a no-brainer; but for others, they have no clue.
 Your water pressure regulator controls the water that reaches your faucets and showers.
-The water pressure whether too high or too low can create problems for any home.
-A typical water pressure regulator to a house is 40 to 45 psi.
-When the regulator is ready for installation, it’s generally preset to 50 psi and should never exceed 60 psi.
+The water pressure, whether too high or too low, can create problems for any home.
+A typical water pressure regulator gets set to between 45 – 65 pounds per square inch (psi).
+When the regulator is ready for installation, it’s generally preset to 50 psi and should never exceed 80 psi.

 Your Water Pressure Regulator Will Provide A Safe PSI

 As some might think, high water pressure is a luxury, not so.
 High water pressure: